 10.7.80 Based on the availability and demand there is a surplus energy as explained above.
 KSEBL has been taking earnest efforts to sell the excess power whenever opportunity is available.
-The details of energy sale is given in the table below
+The details of proposed energy sale is given in the table below